sebastiendamaye/overthewire/Bandit/level25/readme.md

 Connection to bandit.labs.overthewire.org closed.
 ~~~

-It seems to works but the connection is automatically closed.
+It seems to work but the connection is automatically closed.
 As we were told in the instructions that bandit26 uses a different shell, let's check:

 ~~~
 $ cat /etc/passwd | grep "bandit2[5|6]"